Moesif/apidocs/source/index.html.md

 # Introduction

 Welcome to Moesif integration guide.
+Moesif proxies your API and processes the data.
-Moesif is basically a proxy server that also collects metadata for analysis.
-The 5 min integration only requires set up a static map proxy for your APIs, and add a few headers.
+The 5 min integration only requires changing your API Base URL and add a few headers.
-There is no libraries to install or update.
+There are no libraries or binaries to install or update.

-We put in a lot of effort in making sure that the proxy itself doesn’t impact availability, i.e even if there are issues with the web portal, it should not negatively impact your service.
-The proxy itself is not dependent on any persistent storage.
-Even though it is a static proxy mapping, it is actually deployed to multiple data centers all over the world, in many cases, it should improve the performance of your app.
+<p>Moesif is built for high availability for production use.
+moesif.net will route against our data centers located in West US, East US, and Northern Europe.
+If you would like additional regions, just let us know.
+Our proxy clusters are isolated from the rest of the data pipeline and rely only on static mapping (i.e. no persistence storage)

 # Create Proxy Mapping

-On our dash, go to menu -> settings.
-You can create prod or dev “apps”, once created, you can enter a url such as https://api.yourcompany.com and it will generate a static mapping like this:
+In our dash, go to menu -> settings.
+You can create production or dev “apps”.
+Once your app is created, you can enter a url to be encoded such as https://api.yourcompany.com and it will generate an encoded url like:

     `https://s91RHMP1s6fiM3o5vc854783N583tLI7.moesif.net`